google/spirv-tutor/05 - A Useful Shader/README.md

 ## An Output Variable

-In the previous exercise, we added an attribute to the vertex shader in `exercise.spirv`.
+In the previous exercise, we added an attribute to the vertex shader in `exercise.spvasm`.
 In this exercise, we will add an output of the same type:

 ```c